 - Turn on the Instant Pot and heat the oil on the Sauté function.
 Add the onion, carrots, and celery, and sauté 4-5 minutes until they start to soften.

-- Add the potato, garlic, thyme, black pepper, and liquid smoke.
+- Add the potato, garlic, thyme, black pepper, bay leaf, and liquid smoke.
 Sauté 1 minute.

 - Add the split peas and broth and stir to combine.